itbdelaboprogramming/IoT-Gateway/README.md

 For remote access functionality, follow the instruction on [ZeroTier](https://www.zerotier.com/) for creating a virtual LAN.

 ## Installation
-For first installation, after the SIM Hat (hardware) module is installed, power up the RaspberryPi and copy the folder 'simhat_code' to directory '/home/$(logname)/' or '~/'
+For first installation, after the SIM Hat (hardware) module is installed, power up the RaspberryPi and copy the folder `simhat_code` to directory `/home/$(logname)/` or `~/`

 Then, do these steps on the terminal:
-1. Open terminal, run init_dial.bash, and input the <APN>,<username>,<password> for the SIM card.
+1. Open terminal, run `init_dial.bash`, and input the APN, username, password for the SIM card.
 ```
 sudo bash simhat_code/init_dial.bash
 ```